 Never forget that your clinicals are a learning experience.
 Nobody expects you to know how to do everything on the first day.
 This is the time during which you get to practice and hone your skills.
 If you’re feeling lost, ask your guiding nurse for help.
 If you’re not sure of the steps for a procedure, or you think the situation is too complex for you to handle, it’s best to ask for advice.
 In a clinical setting, it’s better to ask questions than to make a mistake that affects the patient’s health.
 Don’t be anxious about it; that’s literally what the other nurse is there for.

 4. Show up prepared for the day.

 You should have some basic idea of what each day is going to bring.
-Make sure you’re always prepared with your basic tools and supplies.
-The night before your clinical, you should get all your supplies packed into your bag like your nursing clipboard and laptop, lay out your scrubs, and get at least eight hours of sleep.
+Make sure you’re always prepared with your basic tools and supplies and comfortable sneakers.
+The night before your clinical, you should get all your supplies packed into your bag like your clipboard and laptop, lay out your scrubs, and get at least eight hours of sleep.
 Solid sleep is critical to good patient care.
 On the morning of the clinical, you should eat breakfast, listen to a song that pumps you up, and do some deep breathing exercises.
 Arrive early enough to become familiar with the environment.
 And most importantly, relax!
 Feel organized and confident with one of these nursing totes!

 So, what are clinicals in nursing school?

 Clinicals can seem intimidating, but they’re one of the best and most important parts of nursing school.
 By getting familiar with different environments and settings, you can learn what placement feels best for your future.
 You’ll also get hands-on experience and training that you can’t find in a classroom or a book.
 Your clinicals are an incredible opportunity for growth and adventure, as long as you do your best and keep a positive mindset.